Is December a Good Time to Visit New Orleans (ANSWERED)

 Celebrate the City and Enjoy the Top Things to Do

 With so many fun and fantastic things to do in New Orleans, it can sometimes be hard to choose the best activities for you and your group.
 Don’t worry!
 We’ve narrowed down some of the top tours and attractions, and compiled a list of some of the best things to do in New Orleans in December:

 Visit the Audubon Zoo

-With multiple coupons and discounts available, visiting the Audubon Zoo in December is the perfect way to celebrate the holiday on a budget
+With multiple coupons and discounts available to the Audubon Zoo, visiting in December is the perfect way to celebrate the holiday on a budget